Relational Foundations For Functorial Data Migration

-\begin{thm} We can compute a SQL program $[F]_\Delta\taking T \to S$ such that for every $T$-instance $I\in T\inst$, we have $\Delta_F(I) \cong [F]_\Delta(I)$. \end{thm} \begin{proof} See Construction \ref{const:Delta}. \end{proof} We sketch the algorithm as follows.
-We are given a $T$-instance $I$, presented as a set of binary functions, and are tasked with creating the $S$-instance $\Delta_F(I)$.
-We describe the result of $\Delta_F(I)$ on each table in the result instance by examining the schema $S$: \begin{itemize} \item for each node $N$ in $S$, the binary table $\Delta_F(N)$ is the binary table $I_{F(N)}$ \item for each attribute $A$ in $S$, the binary table $\Delta_F(A)$ is the binary table $I_{F(A)}$ \item Each edge $E : X \to Y$ in $S$ maps to a path $F(E) : FX \to FY$ in $T$.
-We compose the binary edges tables making up the path $F(E)$, and that becomes the binary table $\Delta_F(E)$. \end{itemize} The SQL generation algorithm for $\Delta$ sketched above does not maintain the globally unique ID requirement.
+\begin{thm} We can compute a SPCU+keygen program $[F]_\Delta$ such that for every $T$-instance $I\in T\inst$, we have $\Delta_F(I) \cong [F]_\Delta(I)$. \end{thm} \begin{proof} See Construction \ref{const:Delta}. \end{proof} We sketch the algorithm as follows.
+We are given a $T$-instance $I$, presented as a set of functional binary tables, and are tasked with creating the $S$-instance $\Delta_F(I)$.
+We describe the result of $\Delta_F(I)$ on each table in the result instance by examining the schema $S$: \begin{itemize} \item for each node $N$ in $S$, the binary table $\Delta_F(N)$ is the binary table $I(F(N))$. \item for each attribute $A$ in $S$, the binary table $\Delta_F(A)$ is the binary table $I(F(A))$. \item Each edge $e : X \to Y$ in $S$ maps to a path $F(e) : F(X) \to F(Y)$ in $T$.
+We compose the binary edges tables making up the path $F(e)$, and that becomes the binary table $\Delta_F(e)$. \end{itemize} The SQL generation algorithm for $\Delta$ above (and $\Sigma$, below) does not maintain the globally unique ID requirement.
 For example, $\Delta$ can copy tables.
-Hence we must also generate SQL to restore this invariant.
+Hence we must also generate SQL to restore the unique ID invariant.